-It's used to treat anxiety, muscle spasms and fits (seizures).
+It's used to treat anxiety, muscle spasms and seizures or fits.
 It's also used in hospital to reduce alcohol withdrawal symptoms, such as sweating or difficulty sleeping.

 Diazepam is available on prescription only.

-It comes as tablets, a liquid that you swallow, or in a rectal tube (medicine that's squeezed into your anus).
+It comes as tablets, a liquid that you swallow, or in a rectal tube – medicine that's squeezed into your bottom (anus).
 It can also be given as an injection in hospital.

 Diazepam rectal tubes can be used by adults and children.

-It's not suitable for everyone.
-To make sure it's safe for you, tell your doctor before starting diazepam if you:
+Diazepam is not suitable for some people.
+To make sure it's safe for you, tell your doctor before starting to take diazepam if you:

-- have had an allergic reaction to diazepam or any other medicine in the past
+- have ever had an allergic reaction to diazepam or any other medicine

 - have liver or kidney problems